BhavinDalsaniya/static-app-aws/README.md

 http://54.88.58.168:8080/h2-console/

 - Use the following details to connect:
-- URL: jdbc:h2:mem:rjanytest
+- URL : jdbc:h2:mem:rjanytest
+- ```bash
-1. Username: sa
+  Username: sa
-2. Password: 123
+  Password: 123

 ## 13. Add Data to the Application
 - Use a tool like ReqBin to send a POST request to: